Cue for Treason: Plot summary

-Peter and Kit take the poem to the Queen's secret service who decode the poorly written sonnet, discovering that the first letter of each line spells SEND NEWS BY PEEL.
-Peter immediately associate this message with Sir Philip's old peel tower.
+Peter and Kit bring the poem to the Queen's secret service, who decipher the poorly written sonnet and reveal that the first letter of each line spells out “SEND NEWS BY PEEL.”
+Peter associates this message with Sir Philip's old peel tower.
 Peter and Kit set off with Tom Boyd, a member of the Queen's Secret Service.
 They travel back to Peter's village in disguise to see if Peter's theory about Sir Philip's peel tower is true.
 Tom is killed by the conspirators and Peter is captured but not before learning that John Somers, an actor in their company, is to shoot the Queen during the first performance of Henry V. This is part of a wider conspiracy to install a new regime in England, the rest of it is vague but they are evidently in league with Spain.
-Peter is taken for questioning to a deserted Ullswater islet but manages to knock out the guard.
+Peter is taken for questioning to a deserted Ullswater islet, but manages to knock out the guard.
 He swims to the mainland and narrowly escapes across the fells.

 Kit and Peter go to a local magistrate, but discover he is a part of the treasonous plan.
 They steal his horses, which are of exceptional quality, intending to ride to London to warn the Queen.
 Sir Philip and his associates give chase.
-On the road to London they are robbed of their horses, however, this is an unseen blessing because just then Sir Philip and his associates catch up and give chase to the horse thieves, thinking they are Peter and Kit.
-After continuing on foot they meet Desmond and the rest of the company who are rehearsing Edward II.
+On the road to London, they are robbed of their horses; however, this is an unseen blessing because just then Sir Philip and his associates catch up and give chase to the horse thieves, thinking they are Peter and Kit.
+After continuing on foot, they meet Desmond and the rest of the company, who are rehearsing Edward II.
 On hearing of the conspiracy, Desmond vows to stop Sir Philip.